HenryXie1/apexords-operator/README.md

 * check kubectl cluster-info  is working properly
 * git clone https://github.com/HenryXie1/apexords-operator
 * make install
+## Tasks in the operator
+* create Oracle 19c DB statefulset
+* install Apex 19.1 into the DB
+* install and configurate Ords into the DB
+* start http as sidebar for Ords
+* create loadbalancer for the Apex service
 ## How to test on local machine
 * make run
   * it will run controller locally while communicating with K8S master